prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

 .. http:post:: /contract/propose

-  Ask the backend to complete the sketch.
+  Ask the backend to complete and sign an offer to create a proposal.

   **Request:**

-.. _sketch:
+.. _offer:

   The backend expects a `sketch` as input.
-The sketch is a :ref:`proposal <proposal>` object **missing** the fields:
+The sketch is an :ref:`Offer`_ object **missing** the fields:

   * `exchanges`